Peach Marmalade (no pectin)

 Nutrition values are estimates for approximately 1 tablespoon of peach marmalade.

 - To cut peaches easily and remove pits: I make 8-10 slices around the peach from end to end.
 Then slip the slices off the pit.

-- Make Ahead: This peach marmalade recipe has no pectin and doesn't use a canning process, so it's not the kind you store in your basement for a year or two.
+- Make Ahead: This peach marmalade recipe has no pectin (the lemon acts as a natural pectin) and doesn't use a canning process, so it's not the kind you store in your basement for a year or two.
 It will, however, keep in the fridge in well sealed containers for 2-3 months.